 And our capitalist system exacerbates the problem, as profits drive the exploitation of the earth’s resources.
-Our biological nature and our social, economic and political systems have brought us to the precipice.
+Our biological nature and our social, economic, and political systems have brought us to the precipice.
 Scranton holds out little hope that things might change.
-The story of human civilization, in the end, will likely be one of tragedy.
+The story of human civilization, in the end, will likely be a tragedy.

 What then should we do?
 Scranton tells us that we should probably accept the end of civilization and learn how to die.
 If practicing philosophy is learning how to die, as so many philosophers have said, then we live in the quintessential philosophical age.
 We should come to terms with the end of civilization.